AuroraDoesCode/BO4-Lucy-Menu/README.md

 ### Prerequisites

-To use this Mod Menu, you must have T8 Compiler GUI.
+To use this Mod Menu, ensure you have T7 Compiler installed, link above, and download the Frontend: https://github.com/AuroraDoesCode/Black-Ops-GSC-Compiler-Frontend
-You can download T8 Compiler GUI [Here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC) These Instructions Apply to BOTH Battle.net, and Shield Client.
+These Instructions Apply to BOTH Battle.net, and Shield Client.

 <p align="right">(<a href="#top">back to top</a>)</p>